New Forest Towns & Villages

 Slow down for donkeys and ponies strolling around the narrow streets of this ancient village, best known for the National Motor Museum and Palace House, home to the Montagu family.
 The village, with tiny shops and a pub, is built around a wide tidal river, attracting all kinds of wildlife.

-Piper's Wait, the highest point in The New Forest is near Bramshaw.
+Piper's Wait, the highest point in the New Forest is near Bramshaw (a hamlet of Lyndhurst).
 In the village, visitors can enjoy the church, built over the centuries in a variety of architectural styles.

 Legends concerning dragons, witches and smuggling abound in this traditional village.
 Today you can go riding on horseback, in a horse-drawn wagon or on cycles.
 There are also plenty of shops and tearooms here too.